VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 3:1.5:0.7 | a d
 ```

-Usage: `./vw -d train.dat --cb 4`
+Use the command `./vw -d train.dat --cb 4`

-**Note:** The usage mentioned in this section is for using VW command line.
-However, in the example tutorial below, we also see how to use it in Python.

-#### 2. `--cb_explore`
+>**Note:** This usage is for the Vowpal Wabbit command line.
+See below for a Python tutorial.

+### Input format for `--cb_explore`

+`--cb_explore <number_of_actions>`

-`--cb_explore <number_of_actions>`: e.g. `--cb_explore 4` specifies our examples explore a total of 4 actions.
-Since this is exploring through the action space, you also have to specify which algorithm you want to use for exploration.
+The command `--cb_explore 4` specifies our examples explore a total of four actions.

+>**Note:** This format explores the action space so you must specify which algorithm you want to use for exploration.

+#### Usage

-The example format is same as in the case of `--cb`
+The following examples use the input format for the `--cb` command example above:

-Usage:
-- `./vw -d train.dat --cb_explore 4 --first 2`
+`./vw -d train.dat --cb_explore 4 --first 2`

-  - In this case, on the first two actions, we take each of the 4 actions with probability 1/4.
+ In this case, on the first two actions, you take each of the four actions with probability 1/4.

-- `./vw -d train.dat --cb_explore 4 --epsilon 0.2`
+`./vw -d train.dat --cb_explore 4 --epsilon 0.2`

-  - In this case, the prediction of the current learned policy is taken with probability 1 - _epsilon_ (i.e. 80% of the time) and with the remaining (i.e. 20%) epsilon probability an action is chosen uniformly at random.
+In this case, the prediction of the current learned policy takes with probability 1 - _epsilon_ 80% of the time, and with the remaining 20% epsilon probability, an action is chosen uniformly at random.

-- `./vw -d train.dat --cb_explore 4 --bag 5`
+`./vw -d train.dat --cb_explore 4 --bag 5`

-  - In this case, we use an ensemble approach.
-We take an argument _m_ for `--bag` and train _m_ different policies, i.e. 5 in the above example.
-The policies differ because they are being trained on different subsets of data, with each example going to a subset of the _m_ policies.
-- `./vw -d train.dat --cb_explore 4 --cover 3`
+`./vw -d train.dat --cb_explore 4 --cover 3`

-  - In this case, similar to bagging _m_ different policies are trained but unlike bagging the training of these policies is explicitly optimized to result in a diverse set of predictions, choosing all the actions which are not already learned to be bad in a given context.
-This is a _theoretically optimal_ exploration algorithm.
-If you are curious to learn more, you can read more about it in this <a href="http://arxiv.org/abs/1402.0555" target="_blank">paper</a>.
+This algorithm is a theoretically optimal exploration algorithm.
+Similar to the previous bagging _m_ example, different policies are trained in this case.
+Unlike bagging, the training of these policies is explicitly optimized to result in a diverse set of predictions—choosing all the actions which are not already learned to be bad in a given context.

+For more information and research on this theoretically optimal exploration algorithm see this <a href="http://arxiv.org/abs/1402.0555" target="_blank">paper</a>.

+### Input format for `--cb_explore_adf`

-#### 3. `--cb_explore_adf`
+`--cb_explore_adf`

-`--cb_explore_adf` e.g. `--cb_explore_adf` Since this exploring through the action space, you also have to specify which algorithm you want to use for exploration.

-The example format for this one is a little bit different from the other two cases because the action set changes over time or we have rich information for each action.
-Hence, it is best to create features for every (context, action) pair rather than features associated only with context and shared across all actions.
+The command `--cb_explore_adf` is different from the other two example cases because the action set changes over time (or we have rich information for each action).

-Let's look at it in more detail to understand it better -
 - Each example now spans multiple lines, with one line per action
-- For each action, we have the label information (action, cost, probability), if known, as before
+- For each action, we have the label information (action, cost, probability), if known.
-- The action field _a_ is ignored now since actions are identified by line numbers, and typically set to 0
+- The action field _a_ is ignored now since line numbers identify actions and typically set to the 0.
-- The semantics of cost and probability are same as before
+- The semantics of cost and probability are the same as before.
-- Each example is also allowed to specify the label information on precisely one action
+- Each example is also allowed to specify the label information on precisely one action.
-- A newline signals end of a multiline example
+- A new line signals end of a multiline example.

+It best to create features for every (context, action) pair rather than features associated only with context and shared across all actions.

+>**Note:** This format explores the action space so you must specify which algorithm you want to use for exploration.

+### Shared contextual features

-- Additionally, we can specify contextual features which are shared across all actions in a line at the beginning of an example, which always has a `shared` label, as in the second multiline example below.
+You can specify contextual features which share all line actions at the beginning of an example, which always has a `shared` label, as in the second multiline example below.

 Since the shared line is not associated with any action, it should never contain the label information.

-Sample data file (train.dat) with two examples:
+Sample data file **train.dat** with two examples:

 ```
 | a:1 b:0.5
 0:0.1:0.75 | a:0.5 b:1 c:2